Other Supported Ministries

 Camp Omega

 The most valuable gift you can give a child is the opportunity to develop independents, self-worth, leadership, responsibility, and most of all, a life-long faith in Jesus Christ.
 At Camp Omega children develop a stronger sense of self, others, and God; they learn how to navigate the world successfully; they learn resiliency; and they learn the value of healthy, Christ- Centered relationships.
 As always, a week at Camp Omega is a life-changing experience where campers of all ages make new friends, connect with old friends, and most importantly, experience a Christian community that will encourage and nurture their faith.
-For more information contact Bob LaCroix at bob@campomega.org. www.campomega.org
+For more information, visit www.campomega.org

 Feed My Starving Children